-I support individuals with their desire to move from a place of difficulty or distress towards a more enjoyable and satisfying life.
+Hello...welcome!
+I work alongside individuals who are looking to move from a place of difficulty or perhaps simple curiosity towards a more enjoyable and satisfying life.
 I do this by meeting my clients regularly by providing a confidential, safe, robust and non-judgemental space where we explore together the thoughts, feelings, behaviours or situations that may be getting in the way of moving forwards positively.

 I have many years’ experience of working as a psychotherapist and more latterly as a coach.
 My teachers and influences include Dr Arnie Mindell (Process Oriented Psychology), Ron Kurtz (Hakomi) Dr Joe Dispenza, Abraham Hicks, Thich Nhat Hanh, Eckhart Tolle.....and many more.
 I am so grateful for their presence and influence in my life.
 I have a long term practice of meditation and mindfulness which is invaluable in learning the skill of really appreciating the moment, in learning to value ourselves and our lives as they are NOW.
 I have a skill in holding your process, and I have deep understanding of where this may lead you.
 I can spot the places you are holding; often out of habit; sometimes because it’s the only way you know how.
 I help to move you forward into a new possibility of a new and brighter future.
 It takes training ourselves into a different way; training the brain; it can be revelatory; it can be fun.

 I have spent the last 30 years on a voyage of self discovery.

 During that time I spent my time working as a psychotherapist, walking alongside people as they explored their inner worlds and ‘healed’ , or transformed, as I prefer to speak of it, some inner struggles.